-In Genesis 1: 26 God says: “Let us make man in our image, after our likeness.”
+In Genesis 1: 26 God says: “Let Us make man in Our image, after Our likeness.”
 So at creation we already learn there is a plurality within the one God.
-Let us look in Genesis 1: “In the beginning God created the heaven and the earth, and the Spirit of God moved upon the face of the waters.
-And God said, Let there be light: and there was light.”
+Let us look in Genesis 1: “In the beginning God created the heavens and the earth […] and the Spirit of God was hovering over the face of the waters.
+And God said, let there be light, and there was light.”
 Here we see: God created.
 And the Spirit of God moved upon the waters.
 But not only the Spirit was involved in creation.
 To create the world, God spoke a Word.
-In Hebrews 1 we read, that God now has “spoken unto us by His Son by whom also he made the worlds”.
+In Hebrews 1 we read, that God now has spoken to us by his Son through whom also He created the world.

-Did God create the worlds by His Son?
+Did God create the world by His Son?
 How can that be?

 In John 1:1 and 14 we read about that Word of God: “In the beginning was the Word, and the Word was with God, and the Word was God […] and the Word became flesh and dwelt among us, and we have seen His glory, glory as of the only Son from the Father, full of grace and truth.”
 Jesus is the Word of God in the flesh.
 We read about Jesus, that He is one with the Father in glory.